Perspective

 Ground Grid

-Ground Grid will overlay a 1:1 grid on the KeyShot ground plane; the density of the grid is controlled by the Environment size.
+Ground Grid will overlay a 1:1 grid on the KeyShot Studio ground plane; the density of the grid is controlled by the Environment size.
 This grid is useful for matching perspective and camera angles and will not be visible in rendered output.

 Popular focal lengths